2026 Super Bowl 10 best Super Bowl picks, prop bets from proven model

 SportsLine's model has simulated Seahawks vs. Patriots 10,000 times and revealed the 10 best 2026 Super Bowl parlay picks

 Patriots vs. Seahawks in Super Bowl 60 is set for Sunday at 6:30 p.m.
 ET from Levi's Stadium.
 The Big Game has Super Bowl props on nearly anything you can think of, whether it's player props or team totals on the field or entertainment props off it.
-Many sports bettors will utilize the 2026 Super Bowl props into building a Super Bowl parlay for Patriots vs. Seahawks, two teams few would have expected to see in Super Bowl 2026 entering this season.
-They don't come with the flashy names at quarterback, but the Patriots' Drake Maye and Seahawks' Sam Darnold are both former No. 3 overall picks who have made plays for their teams throughout the playoff run.
+Many sports bettors will utilize the 2026 Super Bowl props to build a Super Bowl parlay for Patriots vs. Seahawks, two teams few would have expected to see in Super Bowl 2026 entering this season.

 The Seahawks are 4.5-point favorites in the latest 2026 Super Bowl odds, with an over/under of 45.5 points.
 The SportsLine Projection Model has made its best bets on the side and total, but it has also picked out its top Super Bowl 60 player props, including Maye Under 220.5 passing yards, TreVeyon Henderson Over 18.5 rushing yards and Kenneth Walker III Over 73.5 rushing yards.
-First team to score, anytime touchdown scorers and Super Bowl MVP are among the other popular Patriots vs. Seahawks prop bets on the board.
+First team to score, anytime touchdown scorers, and Super Bowl MVP are among the other popular Patriots vs. Seahawks prop bets on the board.
+Walker is priced at -195 (risk $195 to win $100) to score a touchdown and +350 to score the first touchdown.
 See the latest Super Bowl odds, picks, props, and more here before locking in any picks.

 With hundreds of options to utilize in 2026 Super Bowl parlays, SportsLine's advanced NFL model has done the hard work for you, simulating this matchup 10,000 times and finding the best picks for Seahawks vs. Patriots parlays.